DEVLOG 2023-04-01

 In the stream we continued work I’ve been doing through the previous weeks but not publicly.
 The first issue was to note some things I learned (sorry if it’s quite advanced programming below haha it’s ok if you skip the details of these points, it doesn’t change the game itself):

-• Godot’s GDExtension system got a bit more documentation so I browsed the docs and some code in the last few weeks.
-I can see how to set it up with my build system + package manager (build2 and I see how it works and the limitations etc. To me it looks good, the only thing I’m wondering is if there is any way to automate the build of the non-godot code from Godot, like having an extension that will execute some command line for you before each time you build your Godot project?
+and I see how it works and the limitations etc. To me it looks good, the only thing I’m wondering is if there is any way to automate the build of the non-godot code from Godot, like having an extension that will execute some command line for you before each time you build your Godot project?
 That would be super neat!
 And if it doesn’t exist, would it be hard to make an extension for Godot like that?
 Recently in the other project that I’m finishing which is using Godot so that I learn about it, I had to write a script to automate a development thing, it was neat to be able to “just run the script” inside the engine!
 Tooling seems very easy in Godot.
 But this is about invoking something from outside so I have no idea if it’s doable.
-I will have to explore that more soon.
+I will have to explore that more soon. -

 At the end of the stream we finally had the “Move” action implemented in a very basic way that doesn’t check if it’s valid to move where you want to move.
 Then I wired the view’s update logic to the update of the turns which happens when the player take a decision so I had to do some logic for capturing input.
 I ended up using some code from another project (teaching gamedev to a friend) to facilitate keyboard input capture.
 So right now we have a “working” game as in the player can move from square to square using they keyboard arrow, and wait using the space key.